samuelmartingc/samuelmartingc.github.io/content/posts/install-docker-on-ubuntu-and-how-to-use-it-without-sudo/index.en.md

-+++
+---
+weight: 4
-title = "Installing Docker on Ubuntu and how to use it without sudo" description = "Installing Docker on Ubuntu and how to use it without sudo" tags = [
+title: "Installing Docker on Ubuntu and how to use it without sudo"
-    "development",
-    "docker",
-]
+date: "2016-10-30"
-date = "2016-10-30"
+lastmod: "2016-10-30"
-categories = [
-    "Development",
-]
+description: "Installing Docker on Ubuntu and how to use it without sudo"
+resources:
+- name: "featured-image"

-image = "docker-logo.png"
+  src: "docker-logo.png"

-toc = true # optional, When set to TRUE this parameter, table of contents appears in only this article.
-+++
+tags: ["development",
+    "docker"]
+categories: ["Development"]

+lightgallery: true
+---

 Maybe you have heard about **Docker**, used to package your applications and services into a standardized unit which can be shipped and executed easily in every environment without external dependencies.
 In this post I want to show you how to install Docker on **Ubuntu 16.04 LTS** in an easy way, and also how to run it without root privileges.
 Sounds right?
 Let’s start.